-India troops kill Kashmir militant linked to al-Qaida
+India troops kill top Kashmir militant linked to al-Qaida

 Musa refused to surrender and fired grenades at the troops after they zeroed in on his hideout in a civilian home, police said.

+Residents said troops destroyed the home using explosives, a common tactic by Indian forces in Kashmir.

-His killing triggered violent anti-India protests in many places.
+Musa’s killing triggered violent anti-India protests in many places.
 No one was immediately reported injured.

-Authorities cut off internet on mobile phones in a common tactic to make organizing anti-India protests difficult and discourage dissemination of protest videos.
+Authorities cut off the internet on mobile phones in a common tactic to make organizing anti-India protests difficult and discourage dissemination of protest videos.
 They also imposed a curfew across much of the Kashmir Valley, including in the main city of Srinagar, in anticipation of more protests and clashes, and ordered schools and colleges to remain closed.

+Later Friday, thousands participated in Musa’s funeral despite rains and the security lockdown.

+Musa joined Kashmir’s largest indigenous rebel group, Hizbul Mujahideen, in 2013 after dropping out of his engineering course.

-In mid-2017, an al-Qaida linked propaganda network said Musa joined an affiliate militant group, Ansar Ghawzat-ul-Hind, as its head.
-He had left Kashmir’s largest indigenous rebel group, Hizbul Mujahideen, and was believed to be joined by less than a dozen others.
+But in mid-2017, an al-Qaida linked propaganda network said he became the head of an affiliate militant group, Ansar Ghawzat-ul-Hind, with less than a dozen others.

+Musa regularly issued audio messages mainly stressing that Kashmir’s struggle was for Islamic cause and had nothing to do with nationalism, highlighting a shift in ideology among some rebels in the region where militants have mainly fought for either independence of Indian-controlled Kashmir or merger with Pakistan.

 He instantly became a media sensation, particularly with New Delhi-based television news channels using him to showcase that Kashmiri struggle for self-rule was part of a global militant agenda.
 Previously, no global jihadi groups have openly operated in Kashmir, a territory divided between India and Pakistan but claimed by both entirely.